What Is Play?

 What is a play in ABM?

 A play is a repeatable sequence of ABM actions triggered by specific conditions.
 It standardizes how teams respond to account situations like intent surges, stalled deals, or competitive threats.
 Plays combine marketing and sales activities into a coordinated, tested workflow.
+This is a common area of focus for account-based marketing teams working to improve their approach to Play.

 What are the most common ABM plays?

 Common plays include awareness (new accounts), intent surge (active research detected), stalled deal (re-engagement), competitive displacement (accounts using competitors), and expansion (new buying centers in existing customers).
 Start with 3-5 plays for your most frequent scenarios.
+This is a common area of focus for account-based marketing teams working to improve their approach to Play.

 How do you build an ABM play?

 Define the trigger condition, sequence the marketing and sales actions with timing, assign content and assets for each step, and set success criteria.
 Test on a small group, measure results, refine, and then scale.
 Document everything for team execution.
+This is a common area of focus for account-based marketing teams working to improve their approach to Play.